Edward Delafield: Career

 After his return to New York in 1818, Delafield went into private practice.
 In 1820, he and Rodgers founded the New York Eye Infirmary which provided free eye care to the poor of New York City.
 For the first two years, the two young doctors financed the infirmary themselves.
 Delafield remained the infirmary's attending surgeon until 1850, and consulting surgeon until 1870.
 In the early 1820s, he went into partnership with his former mentor Samuel Borrowe in what was to become a large and lucrative private practice.
 In 1825 the first American edition of Benjamin Travers's A Synopsis of Diseases of the Eye and their Treatment was published with additions and extensive notes by Delafield.
 The following year he was appointed Professor of obstetrics and diseases of women and children at the College of Physicians and Surgeons.
 In 1834, he was also appointed attending physician to the New York Hospital.
 However, in 1838 he gave up these two positions due to the increasing pressure of work at his private practice.

 In subsequent years Delafield went on to hold many prominent positions in the medical establishment of New York.
-In 1842 he became the founding president the Society for the Relief of Widows and Orphans of Medical Men and in 1847 was a founding fellow of the New York Academy of Medicine.
+In 1842 he became the founding president of the Society for the Relief of Widows and Orphans of Medical Men and in 1847 was a founding fellow of the New York Academy of Medicine.
 He was the first President of the Medical Board of the Nursery and Child's Hospital founded by his niece, Mary Ann Delafield DuBois, in 1854 and served as its consulting physician for the rest of his life.
 In 1858 he was appointed senior consulting physician at St. Luke's Hospital (now Mount Sinai Morningside) and president of the College of Physicians and Surgeons, a position he held until his death.
 He was one of the founders of the American Ophthalmological Society, the oldest specialty medical society in the United States, and became its first president in 1864.
 He also served as senior consulting physician of the Woman's Hospital and president of the Roosevelt Hospital (now Mount Sinai West).